cssigniter/gutenbee/readme.txt

 7. Tabs or Accordions, group your content the way you want.

 == Changelog ==

+= 2.8.1 =
+* Fixed an issue with inner block wrappers caused by changes made in Gutenberg v9.2 / WordPress 5.6
+* Fixed an issue where some blocks would force the inspector controls to extend past the viewport.

 = 2.8.0 =
 * Added Banner block.